Back to all

 Does electrolysis work on facial hair?

-Overall, while both electrolysis and laser hair removal have their advantages, laser hair removal tends to be more popular due to its efficiency, comfort, and the advancements that have made it accessible to a broader range of people.
+Overall, while electrolysis and laser hair removal have their advantages, laser hair removal tends to be more popular due to its efficiency, comfort, and the advancements that have made it accessible to a broader range of people.